Supreme Court to hear arguments in Trump immunity case in April

 "Delay in the resolution of these charges threatens to frustrate the public interest in a speedy and fair verdict — a compelling interest in every criminal case and one that has unique national importance here, as it involves federal criminal charges against a former President for alleged criminal efforts to overturn the results of the Presidential election, including through the use of official power," Smith and his team wrote in a recent filing to the justices.

-Three judges on the federal appeals court in Washington, D.C., unanimously sided with prosecutors earlier this month.
+Three judges on the federal appeals courtin Washington, D.C., unanimously sided with prosecutors this month.

+The consequences of Wednesday's Supreme Court action remain murky at best.
+A judge in New York already has ordered jury selection to begin March 25 in a separate state case accusing Trump of recordkeeping violations for hush money payments to adult film actress Stormy Daniels weeks before the 2016 presidential election.

+The judge in the federal election interference case, Tanya Chutkan, has not yet indicated when a trial there could begin.
+But in court papers, she has suggested she will give Trump's attorneys a few more months to prepare.

+All that can be said with certainty now is that the clock is ticking.
 If Trump regains the White House, he could order his Justice Department to drop the case related to the Jan.
-6, 2021, siege on the Capitol, or even attempt to pardon himself.
+6, 2021, siege on the Capitol or even attempt to pardon himself.

 The immunity issue is far from the only question involving Trump to reach the nation's highest court.
-The justices have yet to decide a separate dispute about whether Trump is disqualified from the primary ballot in Colorado over his efforts to cling to power after he lost the 2020 election to Joe Biden.
+The justices have yet to decide a separate dispute about whether Trump is disqualified from the primary ballot in Coloradoover his efforts to cling to power after he lost the 2020 election to Biden.

-And they've scheduled argument in another case related to the Capitol riot for April 16.
-In that case, they'll consider whether prosecutors overreached when they used an obstruction law Congress passed after financial scandals to charge hundreds of people with disrupting the electoral count.
+And they've scheduled arguments in another case related to the Capitol riot for April 16.
+In that case, they'll consider whether prosecutors overreached when they used an obstruction law that Congress passed after financial scandals to charge hundreds of people with disrupting the electoral count.

-Two of the four charges against Trump in the D.C. prosecution could be wiped away if a majority of the Supreme Court determines that Justice Department charging strategy went too far.
+Two of the four charges against Trump in the federal prosecution could be wiped away if a majority of the Supreme Court judges determine that the Justice Department's charging strategy went too far.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.